JOURNEY

 Montenegro Pulse contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these links, I may receive compensation at no extra cost to you.
 See my disclaimer for more information.

-Discover all there is to see and do in Cetinje, the historic capital of the Kingdom of Montenegro.
+Discover all there is to see and do in Cetinje, Montenegro the historic capital of the Kingdom of Montenegro.

 Cetinje (pronounced TSEH-teen-yeh) is a surprisingly charming destination in Montenegro that makes for the ideal day trip or relaxed and authentic stay away from the tourist hotspots.

 This tiny town has been described as a mini European capital and it’s a good description.
 The main street is lined with small, pastel-coloured, low-rise buildings.
-The royal palace is small in comparison to other European capitals.
-And you’re never more than a five minute walk from anything.

-Things to See and Do in Cetinje | Getting to Cetinje | Cetinje Restaurants
+See and Do in Cetinje | Getting to Cetinje | Cetinje Restaurants

-Cetinje Weather | Cetinje Accommodation
+Weather | Cetinje Accommodation

-Cetinje was founded in 1482 and became the political and religious centre of Montenegro, although it wasn’t until Montenegro was declared an independent country at the Berlin Congress in 1878 and it became a European capital that Cetinje began to thrive.
+But, it wasn’t until Montenegro was declared an independent country at the Berlin Congress in 1878 and it became a European capital that Cetinje began to thrive.
 Embassies were built, diplomats arrived and Cetinje enjoyed being the centre of a modern European state.

-Cetinje’s reign as capital of Montenegro ended in 1946 when the capital was moved to Podgorica, but Cetinje is still the best place to discover Montenegro’s history and culture.
 Here, you can visit the former royal palaces, historic churches and explore the national museum.
 Not much has changed since the 19th century and it’s easy to imagine Cetinje in its heyday.

-Despite its attractions and although it’s very easy to get to from the coast, Cetinje hasn’t been overrun with tourists.
 It’s probably one of the most underrated destinations in Montenegro… which makes it perfect if you’re looking for a change from the tourist hotspots of Kotor and Budva.

-Cetinje has a laid back feel and it’s the kind of place you can blend in with the locals leisurely sipping coffee and soaking up the sun.
-You can easily spend a contented morning wandering through the attractions, enjoy a reasonably-priced lunch in the town centre and then take a hike or read a book in the shade of the ancient trees in the royal court garden.
+You can easily spend a contented morning wandering through the attractions, enjoy a reasonably-priced lunch in the town center and then take a hike or read a book in the shade of the ancient trees in the royal court garden.

 Cetinje Monastery was built in 1701 by Danilo Petrović, Montenegro’s ruler at the time.
 It sits on the ruins of an older monastery, which was built when Cetinje was first founded by Ivan Crnojević in 1484.

 Cetinje Monastery is open to visitors and you can explore the church dedicated to the Birth of the Virgin, which houses the relics of St Peter of Cetinje, the right hand of John the Baptist and a piece of the Holy Cross.
-The monastery has a rich treasury, unfortunately it’s only open to groups so you can’t visit it if you’re exploring Cetinje on your own or in a small group.

 Cetinje Monastery is an Orthodox monastery.
 When visiting Cetinje Monastery you’ll need to dress modestly and taking photos is forbidden.